Flowering Perennials: Characteristics and Culture

 The height range, given in inches, helps to determine whether a plant is suitable for an edging (1–12 inches), for the middle of a bed (12–36 inches), or for a background plant (more than 36 inches).
 Where a very wide range is given (such as Bellflower, 8–36 inches), some dwarf varieties are indicated.

 The month or months of peak bloom are listed.
 Time of flowering varies with exposure and climatic area.
 These listings are primarily for central Missouri.

 Plant are keyed with their most common colors.
 Many blends, shades and tints exist.

-- Full sun
+- Full sun (FS)